scalar-labs/scalardb/docs/two-phase-commit-transactions.md

 ### Handle exceptions

 In the previous section, you saw [how to execute a transaction with multiple transaction manager instances](#execute-a-transaction-with-multiple-transaction-manager-instances).
 However, you may also need to handle exceptions properly.
+If you don't handle exceptions properly, you may face anomalies or data inconsistency.
 This section describes how to handle exceptions in Two-phase Commit Transactions.

 Two-phase Commit Transactions are basically executed by multiple processes/applications (a coordinator and participants).